arangodb/docs/3.10/data-modeling-collections-collection-methods.md

   This attribute is only populated in cluster mode and is not populated in single-server mode. _(cluster only)_

+- `isSmart`: Whether the collection belongs to a SmartGraph or EnterpriseGraph (Enterprise Edition only).
+This is an internal property.

+- `isDisjoint`: Whether the SmartGraph this collection belongs to is disjoint (Enterprise Edition only).
+This is an internal property.

+---

 `collection.properties(properties)`

-Changes the collection properties. `properties` must be an object with one or more of the following attribute(s):
+Changes the collection properties. `properties` must be an object and can have one or more of the following attribute(s):

 - `waitForSync`: If `true`, creating a document only returns